How can we tap creativity as a renewable resource to power community transformation?

 - Support for creative people to make a living and a life

-- Support for the implementation of lots of creative ideas
+- Support for the implementation of creative ideas, both big and small

-- The engagement of artists in civic contexts.
+- The presence of artists at civic tables

 Curious about how to bring creative people power to your community?
 Read the report for questions and tips including: